google/WebFundamentals/src/content/en/updates/2017/09/chrome-62-media-updates.md

 ## FLAC in MP4 for MSE {: #flac-in-mp4-with-mse }

 The lossless audio coding format [FLAC] has been supported in regular media playback since Chrome 56.
-FLAC in ISO-BMFF support (aka FLAC in MP4) has been added shortly after.
+FLAC in ISO-BMFF support (aka FLAC in MP4) was added shortly after.
 And now FLAC in MP4 is available in Chrome 62 for [Media Source Extensions (MSE)].

 For info, Firefox folks are the ones who developed and implemented support for a [FLAC in MP4 encapsulation spec], and the BBC has been experimenting with